tinysnake/seafile-docker/README.md

 Command line will prompt you to press ENTER to continue, just do what it says.

-You will see `Upgraded your seafile server successfully`, when the upgrade when right.
+You will see `Upgraded your seafile server successfully`, when the upgrade goes right.

 Then press `ctrl+D` to get out.